Albert-Alvaro/CP3407_RecipeApp/Documentation/namman-journal.md

 secondly, if the llm might cause an issue working with further there are plans to assist the web application with a web-scrapper instead.

 ### Personal Notes
+20/3/24
-20/3/24, 4:17 am : I am currently trying to scout a good model for recipe generation and check it's specs. the exact specs im looking for might jump around atleast 12 layers and 768 hidden units per layers.
+4:17 am : I am currently trying to scout a good model for recipe generation and check it's specs. the exact specs im looking for might jump around atleast 12 layers and 768 hidden units per layers.
 Pre-trained (so its easier to start with) using adam optimizer; rate of learning set to 1e-4 and batch size 32 for 10 epochs.
 I was thinking of fine tuning it using seq. lenght of 512 tokens and a perplexity loss function so its apt for reciepe generation because i need to think about the different cultural cuisine and dietary preferences with creativity control on the responses (maybe use a temprature sampling strategy).

 6:20 am : I was able to code a small python program which mimics the concept of the web application where the user inputs the ingredients present in their fridge, for now this does not have a database or input validation since the llm is in the testing phase.
-Using a model, particularly for recipe generation i found on hugging face meeting some of the requirements. for now the program is something like a bot and responses are not polished or trained at all so EXPECT ERRORS AND UNTRAINED RESPONSES.
+Using a [model](https://huggingface.co/PoojaBhati/recipe-ingredient-Mistral-7b-GGUF), particularly for recipe generation i found on hugging face meeting some of the requirements. for now the program is something like a bot and responses are not polished or trained at all so EXPECT ERRORS AND UNTRAINED RESPONSES.